MODERN SLAVERY ACT COMPLIANCE STATEMENT FOR THE YEAR ENDED 31 DECEMBER 2018

 - Contacting all critical suppliers to affirm our zero tolerance approach to human rights abuses and requesting details of their due diligence procedures both for internal compliance and within their own supply chains.

-- Making available a supplier Code of Conduct setting out the Group’s standards including our commitment towards human slavery and trafficking laws, anti-corruption, environmental protection, ethical conduct and diversity and inclusion.
+- a code of conduct setting out the Group’s standards including our commitment towards human slavery and trafficking laws, anti-corruption, environmental protection, ethical conduct and diversity and inclusion.

 Click here to view the Modern Slavery Act 2017.